Knaval10/React.js/README.md

   - Inside App.tsx, there are multiple module imports.

   - If code splitting is not used:

     - The browser eagerly requests all imported modules in parallel.

-  - Vite transpiles all requested modules concurrently.
+    - Vite transpiles all requested modules concurrently. # The order of transpilation depends on the time required to request

-  - Vite responds with each transpiled module as soon as it's ready, based on the request pathname.
+    - Vite responds with each transpiled module as soon as it's ready. # Transpilation completion order depends on the size of the module

   - If code splitting is used:

     - The browser only requests modules relevant to the current route/pathname.

     - Vite transpiles and serves only those requested modules.

 - Module Caching

   - Vite uses internal caching:

     - If a transpiled module isn't immediately used (due to route mismatch), it’s cached.

     - When a route matches later, Vite serves it from the cache without retranspiling.

 - Rendering and Reconciliation

   - Once JS modules are loaded:

-  - React builds the virtual DOM (vDOM) based on the current pathname using React Router.
+    - React mounts the first component that is React builds the virtual DOM (vDOM) of a component based on the current pathname using React Router. # ReactDOM.createRoot(document.getElementById("root")).render(<App />) creates vDOM. # ReactDOM contains all the rendering and routing functions. # createRoot(document.getElementByID("root)) creates root element for each vDOM. render(<App/>) creates the vDOM of the components imported inside App.tsx based on the routes

-  - For the first load, React reconciles the vDOM with the existing real DOM (i.e., the #root div).
+    - React converts the first vDOM into its corresponding real DOM because there is no previous vDOM to reconcile and no meaningful real DOM present in the browser.

-  - The DOM is updated to reflect the initial UI.
+    - The real DOM is updated to reflect the initial UI.

 - When Code Updates (HMR)